tgaspar/linux-fe/docs/workshop/command-line.md

 ```
 $ echo
 ```

 What happened?

 ## Looking for help

 After running the first command you're probably disappointed that nothing "cool" happened.
-You're probably also wondering why did we say that you will run a `useful` command.
+You're probably also wondering why did we say that you will run a "useful" command.

 Well, a command is useful when used right.
 So let's look for more information about using the `echo` command:
 ```
 $ echo help
 ```

 You're now met with a short documentation how to use `echo`:
 ```
 echo: echo [-neE] [arg ...]